AYUSH Counselling 2025

 MD in Naturopathy3 Years

-There are two types of counseling authorities for AYUSH courses.
-Admission is done by counseling in the AACCC’s All India quota (15%) and the Admission state’s quota of 85%.
+There are two types of counselling authorities for AYUSH courses.
+Admission is done by counselling in the AACCC’s All India quota (15%) and the Admission state’s quota of 85%.

-AACCC (AYUSH Admissions Central Counseling Committee ) for 15% All India Quota
+AACCC (AYUSH Admissions Central Counselling Committee ) for 15% All India Quota

 Candidates can enroll in government and private AYUSH colleges in their respective states if they are residents of that state.
 However, some jurisdictions, known as the Open States, allow individuals from neighboring states to apply for admission to private AYUSH universities.
 Admission is also based on low grades in some cases.